Managing Accident and Emergency: Averting an NHS Crisis

-This conference is the seventh in a series of annual events focusing on patient flow in UEC.
+This face-to-face conference is the seventh in a series of annual events focusing on patient flow in UEC.
 Delegates will take away the following benefits of attending:

 The NHS Long Term Plan is driving forward the transition from reactively providing appointments to proactively caring for people in the communities the NHS serves.
 Primary Care Networks (PCNs) are small enough to provide the personal, trusted care valued by patients and GPs, but large enough to have impact and economies of scale through better collaborations between practices and others in the local health and social care system.
 PCNs will be expected to provide several national service specifications: structured medication reviews, enhanced health in care homes, supporting early cancer diagnosis'; anticipatory care, cardiovascular disease case-finding and taking locally agreed action to tackle health inequalities.